 If I had to recommend a single lens to use in the majority of shooting situations with the a6000 it would be the Sony 18-200mm.

-While it’s not going to be an exceptional optic for any one particular focal length, it’s what I use regularly and it’s a suitable choice to take with you on a regular basis and use for just about everything outside of a dedicated shoot.
+While it’s not going to be an exceptional optic for any one particular focal length, it’s a great lens to use regularly.
+The Sony 18-200mm would be a suitable choice to take with you on a regular basis and use for just everything outside of a dedicated shoot.

 - Weight: 4.1oz/116g